pavelpykhtin/jquery.crashreport/README.md

 * **url**: Location of the CrashReport server which will collect errors
 * **application**: The key which identifies your application
 * **version**: Version of your application

+This will configure a handler which will catch errors all js errors being thrown on the page and send them to the reporting server.
+Errors will be logged with a 'Fatal' log level.